 Since the cause of ischemic colitis isn't always clear, there's no certain way to prevent the disorder.
 Most people who have ischemic colitis recover quickly and may never have another episode.

-Ischemic colitis can often be confused with other disorders because their symptoms overlap, especially inflammatory bowel disease (IBD), because the symptoms overlap.
-Based on your signs and symptoms, your doctor may recommend these imaging tests:
+Ischemic colitis can often be confused with other disorders because their symptoms overlap, especially inflammatory bowel disease (IBD).
+Based on your symptoms, your doctor may recommend these imaging tests:

-- Ultrasound and abdominal CT scans, to provide images of your colon that can be helpful in ruling out other disorders, such as IBD.
+- Abdominal CT scans, to provide images of your colon that can be helpful in ruling out other disorders, such as IBD.

 - Stool analysis, to rule out infection as a cause of your symptoms.